 What is Leverage?

-In finance, leverage is a strategy that companies use to increase assets, cash flows and returns, though it can also magnify losses.
+In finance, leverage is a strategy that companies use to increase assets, cash flows, and returns, though it can also magnify losses.
 There are two main types of leverage: financial and operating.
-To increase financial leverage, a firm may borrow capital through issuing fixed-income securities (loans, debt, etc), or borrowing money directly from a lender.
+To increase financial leverage, a firm may borrow capital through issuing fixed-income securities (loans, debt, etc), or by borrowing money directly from a lender.
 Operating leverage can also be used to magnify cash flows and returns, and can be attained through increasing fixed operating expenses.
 Both methods are accompanied by risk, such as insolvency, but can be very beneficial to a business.

 When a company uses debt financing, its financial leverage increases.
 More capital is available to boost returns, at the cost of higher interest payments, which affect net earnings.

 Bob and Jim are both looking to purchase the same house that costs $500,000.
 Bob plans to make a 10% down payment and take a $450,000 mortgage for the rest of the payment (mortgage cost is 5% annually).
 Jim wants to purchase the house for $500,000 cash today.
 Who will realize a higher return on investment if they sell the house for $550,000 a year from today?

 Although Jim makes a higher profit, Bob sees a much higher return on investment because he made $27,500 profit with an initial investment of $50,000 (while Jim only made $50,000 profit with a $500,000 investment).